 - Four hurricanes (including Katrina) impacting 12 schools, 2 nonprofits, & 8 musician support groups in 6 states (10/3/05)

-- The Loma Prieta fire, which damaged an elementary school and community center in CA (9/5/16)
+- Fire damage to an elementary school and community center in Loma Prieta, CA (9/5/16)

 - Flooding of three high schools in southern Louisiana (9/25/16)